+Rename

+Status

-Rename Status Code Interpretation 0 The DSCB for the data set has been renamed in the VTOC on the volume pointed to.
-1 The VTOC of this volume does not contain the format-1 DSCB for the data set to be renamed.
-2 The macro instruction failed when the correct password was not supplied in the two attempts allowed, or the user tried to rename a VSAM data set.
-3 A data set with the new name already exists on this volume.
-4 A permanent I/O error was encountered or an invalid format-1 DSCB was found when processing this volume.
+- 0 The DSCB for the data set has been renamed in the VTOC on the volume pointed to. - 1 The VTOC of this volume does not contain the format-1 DSCB for the data set to be renamed. - 2 The macro instruction failed when the correct password was not supplied in the two attempts allowed. - 3 A data set with the new name already exists on this volume. - 4 A permanent I/O error was found when processing this volume. - 5 A device for mounting this volumes was unavailable. - 6 The operator was unable to mount this volume.